In-plane magnetic response and Maki parameter of alternating-twist multilayers: In-plane Maki parameter

 \subsection{Pauli limit and corrections}

-The Pauli limit is related to the magnetic field that converts the superconducting phase into the normal phase.
+The Pauli limit is related to the magnetic field that converts the superconducting phase into the normal state.
 It is usually assumed that the only contribution to the magnetic susceptibility is given by the spin response.
-This has been obtained \cite{Clogston62} by equating the energies of the normal and superconducting phases in a magnetic field, in the absence of any Meissner effect.
-Nominally, in the case with an in-plane magnetic field in a planar system, this energy balance reads
+This is obtained \cite{Clogston62} by equating the energies of the normal and superconducting phases in a magnetic field, in the absence of any Meissner effect.
+For an in-plane magnetic field applied to a planar system, the energy balance reads